cilium/cilium/Documentation/helm-values.rst

      - Enable support for Gateway API in cilium This will automatically set enable-envoy-config as well.
      - bool
      - ``false``
+   * - :spelling:ignore:`gatewayAPI.hostNetwork.enabled`
+     - Configure whether the Envoy listeners should be exposed on the host network.
+     - bool
+     - ``false``
    * - :spelling:ignore:`gatewayAPI.secretsNamespace`
      - SecretsNamespace is the namespace in which envoy SDS will retrieve TLS secrets from.
      - object